-An estimator $\hat{\psi}$ of the parameter $\psi=\Psi[P]$, constructed from i.i.d. data $\{O_i\}_{i=1}^n\sim P$, is RAL with \textit{influence function} $D \in L^2_0(P)$ if it satisfies: \textit{(i)} $\hat{\psi} - \psi = n^{-1} \sum_{i=1}^n D(O_i) + o_{P}(n^{-1/2})$, and \textit{(ii)} the limiting distribution of $\sqrt{n}\left(\hat{\psi} - \Psi[P_{\epsilon=1/\sqrt{n}}]\right)$ remains stable under small perturbations of the true distribution for all scores $h$ \citep{bickel1998, van2000}.
-The second condition, known as \textit{regularity}, is necessary for constructing valid Wald-type confidence intervals via the Central Limit Theorem (CLT).
-For pathwise differentiable parameters in a fully nonparametric or saturated model, we have that $T_P\mathfrak{P}=L^2_0(P)$.
-Hence, there is a unique influence function, which is known as the \textit{efficient influence function} (EIF), and it corresponds to the canonical gradient $D_P^\Psi$ of $\Psi$ at $P$ treated as a function of the unit sample $O$.
+An estimator $\widehat{\psi}$ of the parameter $\psi=\Psi[P]$, constructed from i.i.d. data $\{O_i\}_{i=1}^n\sim P$, is RAL with \textit{influence function} $D \in L^2_0(P)$ if it satisfies: \textit{(i)} $\widehat{\psi} - \psi = n^{-1} \sum_{i=1}^n D(O_i) + o_{P}(n^{-1/2})$ and \textit{(ii)} the limiting distribution of $\sqrt{n}\left(\widehat{\psi} - \Psi[P_{\epsilon=1/\sqrt{n}}]\right)$ remains stable under small perturbations of the true distribution for all scores $h$ \citep{bickel1998, van2000}.
+The second condition, known as \textit{regularity}, is necessary for constructing valid Wald-type confidence intervals via the central limit theorem (CLT).
+For pathwise differentiable parameters in a fully nonparametric or saturated model, one has that $T_P\mathfrak{P}=L^2_0(P)$.
+Hence, there is a unique influence function, which is known as the EIF, and it corresponds to the canonical gradient $D_P^\Psi$ of $\Psi$ at $P$ treated as a function of the unit sample $O$.
 Thus, the EIF can be defined pointwise as $D^\Psi_P: O_i \mapsto \dd\Psi[P; h_{O_i}]$, where $h_{O_i}(O)=\mathbb{I}(O=O_i)\, p(O)^{-1}-1$ corresponds to the score of a point mass fluctuation toward $O_i$ \citep{visually,hines2022demystifying}.
-The importance of the EIF lies in its ability to capture both the direction of steepest local change in the estimand per unit of information and the \textit{semiparametric efficiency bound}, since $\E [D^\Psi_P(O)^2]$ is the lowest asymptotic variance achievable by RAL estimators of $\Psi[P]$ \citep{bickel1998, van2000}.
+The importance of the EIF lies in its ability to capture both the direction of steepest local change in the estimand per unit of information and the \textit{semiparametric efficiency bound}, since $\E [D^\Psi_P(O)^2]$ is the lowest asymptotic variance achievable by RAL estimators of $\psi$ \citep{bickel1998, van2000}.

-\begin{theorem} Let $(W;Z)$ be an $s$-admissible pair with $Z\neq\emptyset$ and let $P$ stand for the observed-data distribution.
-Under some technical conditions, the EIF of the $s$-formula for the ATE, $\psi=\Psi[P]$, using $(W;Z)$ [\cref{eqSformula}] at $P$ and observation $O_i\sim P$ is given by:
+\begin{theorem} Let $(W;Z)$ be an $s$-admissible pair with $Z\neq\emptyset$ and let $P$ stand for the observed data distribution.
+Under some technical conditions, the EIF of the $s$-formula for the ATE, $\psi=\Psi[P]$, evaluated at $P$ and observation $O_i\sim P$ is given by:

-where $\pi_A(W)=\pr(A=1\mid W)$ is the exposure propensity score, $\pi_R(W,A,Z)=\pr(R=1\mid W,A,Z)$ is the selection propensity score, ${Q}_1(W,A,Z)= {\E}\left[Y\mid W,A,Z,R=1\right]$, and ${Q}_2(W,A)= {\E}_{Z\mid W,A}{Q}_1(W,A,Z)$. \end{theorem}
+where $\pi_A(W)=\pr(A=1\mid W)$ is the exposure propensity score, $\pi_R(W,A,Z)=\pr(R_Y=1\mid W,A,Z)$ is the selection propensity score, ${Q}_1(W,A,Z)= {\E}\left[Y\mid W,A,Z,R_Y=1\right]$, and ${Q}_2(W,A)= {\E}_{Z\mid W,A}{Q}_1(W,A,Z)$. \end{theorem}

 A detailed derivation using the point mass contamination approach is provided in \cref{appendixA4}.